-- Installing Radiant Heat Barriers: Radiant heat barriers are a thin layer of metal insulation (usually tin foil with a paper backing or a metalized mylar sheeting), which can reduce radiant heat transfer into your attic by as much as 95 percent when installed to the underside of your roof.
+- Installing Radiant Heat Barriers.
+Radiant heat barriers are a thin layer of metal insulation (usually tin foil with a paper backing or a metalized mylar sheeting), which can reduce radiant heat transfer into your attic by as much as 95 percent when installed to the underside of your roof.

-- Installing Rainwater Catch Systems: You can reduce your water bills by installing cisterns or drums as part of your roofing installation in order to catch valuable rainwater for landscaping use.
+- Installing Rainwater Catch Systems.
+You can reduce your water bills by installing cisterns or drums as part of your roofing installation in order to catch valuable rainwater for landscaping use.

 Often capable of outlasting the life of your home, slate can also be recycled.
 Roofing waste accounts for more than 5% of the total waste sent to landfills across the nation every year.
-Since the majority of that roofing waste can be attributed to asphalt shingle roofing that needs replacement every 20 to 30 years, it’s easy to see the positive environmental impacts of installing a roof that is going to last 100 years or more.
+Since the majority of that roofing waste can be attributed to asphalt shingle roofing that needs replacement every 20 to 30 years, it is easy to see the positive environmental impacts of installing a roof that is going to last 100 years or more.

-Maintenance of Slate Roofs
+Synthetic Slate Roofs

-Because of its longevity, slate is very cost effective over the life of the roof.
+Because of its longevity, slate roofing tiles are highly cost effective over the life of the roof.
 Not only is the stone naturally highly rugged, it is very resistant to mold, mildew, and other sources of contamination making maintenance costs minimal.
-That said, broken, cracked, and missing slates should be repaired promptly by a professional in order to prevent water damage to your home’s interior and possible structural damage to framing.
+That said, broken, cracked, and missing slate shingles should be repaired promptly by a professional in order to prevent water damage to your home’s interior and possible structural damage to framing.